OpenGATE/Gate/docs/docker_gate.rst

    :depth: 15
    :local:

-**WARNING : Docker of 9.2 version is in progress ...**

-GATE 9.1 on docker
+GATE 9.2 on docker
 ------------------

-A docker image for gate version 9.1 is available here: `Click here to download GATE 9.1 on docker <https://hub.docker.com/r/opengatecollaboration/gate>`_
+A docker image for gate version 9.2 is available here: `Click here to download GATE 9.2 on docker <https://hub.docker.com/r/opengatecollaboration/gate>`_

 Example to run GATE with Docker on your computer (unix-system):
 --------------------------------------------------------------